Bruno Bréguet

-Bruno Bréguet (born 29 May 1950) was a Swiss militant, known as the first European arrested and condemned for pro-Palestinian militant activities.
+Bruno Bréguet (born 29 May 1950) was a Swiss militant, known as the first European arrested and sentenced for pro-Palestinian militant activities.
 He was an associate of Ilich Ramírez Sánchez, better known as "Carlos the Jackal".
 He disappeared in 1995.

 Career

 Israeli mission

 In 1970 Bréguet, then 19 years old, traveled to Lebanon to join the Popular Front for the Liberation of Palestine (PFLP).
 A few weeks later, he was arrested on 23 June 1970 in Israel, while carrying two kilograms of explosives with the purpose of dynamiting harbour installations in Haifa.
 His friend François Genoud asked his son-in-law, lawyer Maurice Cruchon, to defend Bréguet.

 Bréguet, who denied any ties with the PFLP, was sentenced in 1971 to 15 years imprisonment, but was pardoned in 1977 as a result of public advocacy by an international committee of supporters that included Jean-Paul Sartre, Simone de Beauvoir, Noam Chomsky and Alberto Moravia—as well as Genoud.
 He was expelled from Israel on 24 July 1977.

 In the late 1970s, Bréguet may have established links with militants of Prima Linea.
 He wrote an account of his captivity in Israel that was published in 1980 in Milan under the title La scuola dell'odio (The School of Hate) (ISBN 978-8867180691).